anupamaggarwal/yak/README.md

 # yak
 Yet another key store

-A simple distributed, fully replicated in memory key value store enforcing sequential consitency.
+A simple distributed, fully replicated in memory key value store enforcing sequential consistency.

 Paxos is used for synchronizing state of the system among the replicas